Hudson Pacific Properties Inc. (HPP) Reveals an Earnings Mystery

 Analysts’ Opinion of HPP

-Many brokerage firms have already submitted their reports for HPP stocks, with Morgan Stanley repeating the rating for HPP by listing it as a “Equal-Weight.”
-The predicted price for HPP in the upcoming period, according to Morgan Stanley is $24 based on the research report published on June 25th of the current year 2020.
+Many brokerage firms have already submitted their reports for HPP stocks, with Mizuho repeating the rating for HPP by listing it as a “Neutral.”
+The predicted price for HPP in the upcoming period, according to Mizuho is $22 based on the research report published on October 19th of the current year 2020.

-Jefferies, on the other hand, stated in their research note that they expect to see HPP reach a price target of $24.
-The rating they have provided for HPP stocks is “Hold” according to the report published on April 16th, 2020.
+Morgan Stanley, on the other hand, stated in their research note that they expect to see HPP reach a price target of $24, previously predicting the price at $27.
+The rating they have provided for HPP stocks is “Equal-Weight” according to the report published on June 25th, 2020.

-Mizuho gave a rating of “Buy” to HPP, setting the target price at $42 in the report published on February 04th of the current year.
+Jefferies gave a rating of “Hold” to HPP, setting the target price at $24 in the report published on April 16th of the current year.

 Insider Trading